ArlaZeqaj/EncryptorX/README.md

 ### Step 2: Set Up the Development Environment

-- Open a C/C++ IDE to run app (like CodeBlocks).
+- Open a C/C++ IDE to run the app (like CodeBlocks).
 - Download the ZIP file from the repository https://github.com/ArlaZeqaj/EncryptorX.git
 - Extract the ZIP file and open the app folder with the IDE of choice

 ### Step 3: Compile and run the code
-If you are using CodeBlocks (and most other IDEs), you have to build the main.c file and then sipmly run the code on your PC.
+If you are using CodeBlocks (and most other IDEs), you have to build the main.c file and then simply run the code on your PC.
 ## Usage

 1. Execute the app after installation.